 When the court hears your petition to have your adult record sealed, they’ll want to know what you’ve done with your life since your conviction.
 That’s the first step in how to seal a record: if you can report that you have kept a clear record, it helps the court see that you have become a productive member of society.

-Even though the law is very clear about the legal process for how to seal a record and who is eligible to have their record sealed, the judge still has to sign the order; it goes a long way, then, if you can show that you have made positive progress with your life since your conviction.
+Even though the law is very clear about the legal process for how to seal your record and who is eligible to have their record sealed, the judge still has to sign the order; it goes a long way, then, if you can show that you have made positive progress with your life since your conviction.
 This is one of the keys to the sealing and expungement of criminal records in Washington State.
 7 steps may sound like a lot, but the hardest part is something you’ve probably already done: being a good member of society.

 2. Meet the Age & Waiting Period Requirements